azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-- If you do not have a Twilio account, sign up for one for free at by going to <https://www.twilio.com/try-twilio>
+- If you do not have a Twilio account, sign up for one for free at by going to <https://www.twilio.com/try-twilio>.
-- Create a Twilio phone number with SMS capabilities
+- Create a Twilio phone number with SMS capabilities.

 ### Exit criteria

-- You have a Twilio account, and a phone number which is capable of receiving SMS messages
+- You have a Twilio account, and a phone number which is capable of receiving SMS messages.

 ### Task 2: Provision Logic App